-Rubber profiles are processed rubber products.
-They are produced by a rubber extruder and can be of any length or size.
 Rubber profiles are the most widely used and manufactured forms of rubber extrusions, and some manufacturing companies deal solely in custom extrusion profile orders, which is quite profitable.
+Read More…

 Custom extrusion profiles are used in a very large variety of industrial applications including the aerospace industry, automotive parts industries, medical technology industries and industrial, commercial and residential building.
 Long, thin extruded profiles are often used as trim, weatherstripping or other types of insulation.
 Profiles can also be made hollow so that cords or wires can pass through them.